pivotal-legacy/pivotal_ide_prefs/README.md

 0. Create a new IDE class inside cli/lib/cli/ide.
 This class must respond to a single method, `user_prefs_repo_location`, which tells the installer where to install the preferences to on the system.
 0. Update the README, indicating that another IDE has been added to the installer.

+## Migrating from Pivotal-Preferences-RubyMine

+If your team is already maintaining their rubymine preferences via the now-deprecated Pivotal-Preferences-RubyMine, simply do the following to migrate:

+1. Close RubyMine.
+2. Uninstall the old prefs:

+        cd /path/to/your/Pivotal-Preferences-RubyMine
+        ./mineprefs uninstall

+3. Copy your old prefs into pivotal\_ide\_prefs.

+        cd /path/to/your/pivotal_ide_prefs
+        cp -r /path/to/your/Pivotal-Preferences-RubyMine/RubyMineXX/* pref_sources/RubyMine/

+4. Re-install your preferences using `pivotal_ide_prefs` (see the Installation section above).

 ## TODO

 * ~~Install command~~